For service in the Atlanta, Georgia area contact or call us:

 The local drivers knew to slow down.
 But of course along comes a driver that does not slow down, hits the standing water, hydroplanes and crosses the centerline into an oncoming vehicle.
 The driver of the oncoming car was killed.

-Pavement drainage must be monitored by maintenance personnel and problem areas addressed.
+Pavement drainage must be monitored by maintenance personnel and the problem areas addressed by roadway maintenance crews.

 Hydroplaning caused by roadway defects